Introduction

 - Commit messages: imperative mood, no prefix

 Keep it concise.
-The agent reads this on every run, so avoid verbose explanations.
-State facts, not tutorials.
+The agent reads this on every run, so state facts, not tutorials.
+You can edit this file through the ClawTab desktop app or directly in your editor.

-Each job's job.md is the actual prompt - the task description that tells the agent what to do.
-This is where you get specific.
+Each job's job.md lives at ~/.config/clawtab/jobs/<slug>/job.md.
+You can edit it from the ClawTab desktop app or directly in your editor.
+This is the actual prompt - the task description that tells the agent what to do.

 A deploy job might look like this: